 From plant sources, fructose is found in honey, tree and vine fruits, flowers, berries and most root vegetables.

 High-fructose corn syrup (HFCS) is a mixture of glucose and fructose as monosaccharides.

 All forms of fructose, including fruits and juices, are commonly added to foods and drinks for palatability, taste enhancement and improved browning of some foods, such as baked goods.

 About 240,000 tons of crystalline fructose are produced annually.'

-In vegetables and fruits, glucose is mixed in with vitamins, minerals, enzymes, beneficial phytonutrients and fiber, all which moderate the negative metabolic effects.
+In vegetables and fruits, glucose is found, together with vitamins, minerals, enzymes, beneficial phytonutrients and fiber, all which moderate a negative metabolic effects.

 The single largest source of calories for 'Western cultures' (Americans) comes from sugar—specifically high fructose corn syrup (HFCS).

 * In 1700, the average person consumed about 4 pounds of sugar per year.

 * In 1800, the average person consumed about 18 pounds of sugar per year.

 * In 1900, individual consumption had risen to 90 pounds of sugar per year.